GeoscienceAustralia/PyRate/docs/usage.rst

     Usage: pyrate process [OPTIONS] CONFIG_FILE

     Options:
-      -f, --config_file STRING path to configuration file -r, --rows INTEGER  divide ifgs into this many rows -c, --cols INTEGER  divide ifgs into this many columns --help              Show this message and exit
+      -f,   --config_file   STRING   Path to configuration file -r,   --rows          INTEGER  Divide interferograms into this many rows -c,   --cols          INTEGER  Divide interferograms into this many columns --help                         Show this message and exit

 This is the core of the PyRate processing workflow, handled by the ``process`` command: